Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 Avoid taking aloe vera orally if you have diabetes – aloe vera can lower blood glucose levels.30

 If you’re taking any medication orally, remember aloe vera’s a laxative.
-Diarrhoea can reduce the absorption of medication.
+Diarrhoea can reduce the absorption of the medication.

-Children under 12, and pregnant or breastfeeding women should not take aloe vera, but can use aloe vera topically.
+Children under 12 and pregnant or breastfeeding women should not take aloe vera but can use aloe vera topically.

 People with digestive disorders, such as Crohn’s, should also avoid drinking any aloe preparations.31